 I fear for the day when my emotions make a definitive choice…and either the tears or the numbness consume me whole, becoming all that I had left.

 I did not want this.
 Any of it.
 I should have kept passing through this place.
 Instead, I brought this death curse with me.

 I could hear the voices of villagers in the center of town.
 Thankful men, indulging in the gory details of what had happened.
 Tearful mothers, hugging their children close, happy that they had not been taken away to the dark peak of that dreaded mountain.
 A feast delivered by the ‘hooded ones’.
 The blood gods.
 I could clearly make out the faint cheers of reunited families who were now too excited to sleep for the evening, having a late night dosage of wine and laughter to celebrate a victory over their tormentors for the very first time since this dark habit began.

 If only I was able to join them in their jubilation.

-Instead, my mind played in a continuous loop of sight and sound, haunted with the painful screams of my enemies.
+Instead, my mind played and replayed the details in a continuous loop of sight and sound, haunted with the painful screams of my enemies.
 Limbs being severed.
 Blood being spilled.
 I feared that I had disgraced myself once again.
 Always left with the question of whether or not the violence I brought upon them was at all necessary.
 A question that rings out into the night with an eternal echo…and is never answered.